Taming Toy Overload

 Donate, donate, donate

-Toys that aren’t played with for a long time are good candidates for the giveaway pile, whether their destination is the Salvation Army, the church nursery, or a younger sibling’s toy box.
+Toys that aren’t played with for a long time are good candidates for the giveaway pile, whether their destination is the Salvation Army, local support networks like Dandelion, or a younger sibling’s toy box.
 It’s never too soon to start teaching children about charity.

 One way to encourage relinquishing old toys is to sell them and split the profits with your child.
 Win-win.